2026 Program

 A 30 minute break to grab a cup of coffee/tea and move into conversation circles

-Follow what resonates and gather in smaller groups to listen, reflect, and engage in one of the sessions below.
+Follow what resonates and gather in smaller groups to engage, listen and reflect in one of the sessions below.

-with Julie Inman Grant, Lucy Thomas and Tamsin Jones
+with Julie Inman Grant, Lucy Thomas, Edward Tsoi and Mariam Azzo

 As AI accelerates beyond our institutions, can law, ethics and democracy keep pace?
 How do we protect the Public, how do we protect the vulnerable?